The purpose of this guidance

-We expect all of our local teams and partners to adhere to the following guidelines when choosing a childcare volunteer placement.
+We expect all of our local teams to adhere to the following guidelines when choosing a childcare volunteer placement.
 Every community is unique, but we believe these guidelines provide a useful resource for making decisions about which childcare volunteer placements to work with.

 1. Register with the relevant government bodies

 The childcare organisation should be registered with the relevant government bodies and should be able to demonstrate how it complies with relevant regulations, especially if children are housed overnight by the organisation.
 Given corruption can exist within government, being registered does not in itself guarantee that an organisation is responsibly or ethically run but requiring it is a good place to start.

 2. Prioritize the needs and safety of children